chainside/webpos-sdk-java/README.md

     1.4.1 :
         - Satoshi amounts of payment objects primitive type changes from Integer to Long.
           Setters are still compatible with integer as they convert the given value to a Long, while getters return type changes.
-This involves:
+This involves the following methods:
                 - CallbackPaymentOrder getBtcAmount()
                 - PaymentOrderCreationResponse getAmount()
                 - PaymentOrderRetrieval getBtcAmount()
                 - Out getAmount()
                 - PaidStatus getCrypto()
                 - Transaction getOutsSum()

 # Contributing